bacara/xaway/README.md

                       default: 500).
 ```

+## Example

+A typical example use-case is when sided with razer-daemon.
+One may choose to
+script driver settings in order to change LED effect when the user is AFK,
+before setting them back when user is back here.

 ## Notes

-Make sure the author is aware of xidle.
-Well, he wasn't, while quickly writing
+Be sure the author is aware of xidle.
+Of course, he wasn't while quickly writing
 this.
+Additionnally, at first glance, xidle doesn't seem to feature out-of-idle
+program execution.